azucena-m/azucena-m/README.md

 - 💞️ I’m looking to collaborate on anything!
 I am open to the idea of trying anything and everything, any topic is an opportunity for growth
 - 📫 How to reach me: you can get to know more about me and can contact me through LinkedIn at https://www.linkedin.com/in/azucena-marroquin/
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love to traverl and have quite the additiction to cruising.
+- ⚡ Fun fact: I love to travel and have quite the additiction to cruising.
 I also love to read for fun or for smarts ;)

 <!---
 azucena-m/azucena-m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.